Satellite image suggests North Korea has restarted Yongbyon nuclear reactor - U.S. group

 "The white coloration and volume are consistent with steam being vented because the electrical generating system is about to come online, indicating that the reactor is in or nearing operation," said the Washington-based institute.

-The reactor can produce 6 kg (13.2 lb) of plutonium a year, the institute added.
+The reactor can produce 6 kgs (13.2 lbs) of plutonium a year, the report added.

-The International Atomic Energy Agency (IAEA), the U.N. nuclear watchdog, said it did not yet have a "clear understanding" of the situation, while the U.S. special envoy for North Korea said if the restart were confirmed, it would be a very serious development.

-"These reports, I believe, are unconfirmed.
-What I can't do is comment on intelligence matters ...
-If it turns out these reports are true ... it would be a very serious matter," Special Representative for North Korea Policy Glyn Davies told reporters in Tokyo.
+There was no immediate comment on Wednesday from the International Atomic Energy Agency (IAEA), the U.N. nuclear watchdog.

 The spokesman repeated Washington's longstanding call for North Korea to comply with a 2005 aid-for-disarmament agreement signed by North Korea, its neighbors and the United States.
 Under that pact, Pyongyang would have dismantled its nuclear program in exchange for economic and energy aid.